 During the first quarter of 2018, the Corporation renewed its collective agreements with employees in Rimouski and Saguenay for four years.
 The new union contracts expire on December 31, 2019 and October 31, 2021 respectively.
-Negotiations for the renewal of the collective agreement for the Rimouski employees will begin in March 2020.
+Negotiations for the renewal of the collective agreement for the Rimouski employees began in the Fall of 2020 given the context of the pandemic and will continue in March 2021.